-I, having now seen it and researched it- would love to attend one of the private screenings - its said that audience members rock up in wigs representing their favourite character, carry footballs and throw plastic cutlery at the screen while interacting with the on-screen jibber jabber.
+Now that I've seen it though, I'd love to attend one of the private screenings.
+Audience members rock up in wigs representing their favourite character, carry footballs and throw plastic cutlery at the screen while interacting with the on-screen jibber-jabber.
 Sounds like fun to me.

 Would you watch it now that it could be something to make a drinking game out of?

 Watch these guys reviewing The Room - hillarious

 Is The Room as crappy as Sharknado?
 I’m not sure... but it’s definitely something I don’t want to sit through again unless I'm armed with spoons, some alcoholic beverages, and friends.
 I did however really like looking into the back story behind Wiseau, the fact there is a video game based on the movie and that some of the scenes within the ROOM (like the belly button love scene) made me laugh more than any comedy I have watched recently (I am talking about "How to be Single" OMG so not funny.)
 And yes I did all this researching on the net while watching the movie haha.

 There is seriously a video game based on The Room